 -

-Starting 1 May 2023 Germany is offering unlimited travel on regional transport nationwide for €49 per month.
+Since 1 May 2023 Germany offers unlimited travel on regional transport nationwide for €49 per month (increasing to €58 in 2025).

 This is the successor to the popular (but temporary) €9 ticket created after the pandemic to address the cost-of-living crisis.
 Unlike the €9 ticket, the Deutschlandticket will be a permanent product.